evrone/normas/README.md

 class MyPlayer extends normas.View {
   // Define selector for binding, like `el: '.b-my-player'` in Evrobone. static selector = '.b-my-player';

+  // List of options that will be exposed to properties of view-instance. static reflectOptions = ['mediaUrl'];

   // Events notation compliant with `listenEvents` static events = {